Shershaah

-Shershaah is a 2021 Indian Hindi-language biographical war drama film directed by Vishnuvardhan in his Hindi debut and written by Sandeep Shrivastava.
-Produced by Dharma Productions and Kaash Entertainment, the film stars Sidharth Malhotra in a dual role as Indian Army Captain Vikram Batra and his twin brother Vishal, alongside Kiara Advani as Dimple Cheema.
-The narrative follows Batra’s journey from a young cadet to a decorated officer in the Kargil War, culminating in his martyrdom during Operation Vijay in 1999.
+Shershaah is a 2021 Indian Hindi-language biographical war drama film based on the life of Vikram Batra, martyred in action in the Kargil War, directed by Vishnuvardhan in his Hindi film debut and written by Sandeep Shrivastava.
+The film was produced by Dharma Productions and Kaash Entertainment, with Hiroo Yash Johar, Karan Johar, Apoorva Mehta, Shabbir Boxwala, Ajay Shah and Himanshu Gandhi serving as producers.
+Sidharth Malhotra stars in a dual role as Vikram Batra and his twin brother Vishal, with Kiara Advani as his girlfriend Dimple Cheema.

-Announced in May 2019, the film marked Vishnuvardhan's entry into Hindi cinema and Malhotra’s first dual-role performance.
-Principal photography began the same month and concluded in January 2020.
-Originally scheduled for theatrical release in July 2020, the film was postponed due to the COVID-19 pandemic and premiered digitally on Amazon Prime Video on 12 August 2021.
+Announced in May 2019, principal photography began in the same month and concluded in January 2020.
+Initially slated to be released on 3 July 2020, the film was postponed due to the COVID-19 pandemic.
+The film then premiered on 12 August 2021 on Amazon Prime Video.

-Shershaah received largely positive reviews from critics and audiences alike, with particular praise for Malhotra and Advani’s performances, the direction, action sequences, cinematography, and music.
-The writing drew some criticism for its conventional treatment of the biographical genre.
-The film emerged as a major digital success and became the most-watched Indian film on Amazon Prime Video in India at the time of its release.
+Shershaah received positive reviews from critics and audiences.
+The performances (especially Malhotra's and Advani's), direction, music, cinematography, action sequences, editing, and visual effects received high critical acclaim.
+However, the writing received some criticism.
+On 31 August 2021, Amazon stated that Shershaah had become the most watched Indian film on the platform in India.

-At the 67th Filmfare Awards, Shershaah led with 19 nominations, including Best Actor (Malhotra) and Best Actress (Advani), and won 7 awards—among them Best Film, Best Director (Vishnuvardhan), Best Music Director (Tanishk Bagchi, B Praak, Jasleen Royal, Javed-Mohsin and Vikram Montrose), and both Best Male Playback Singer (Praak for "Mann Bharrya") and Best Female Playback Singer (Asees Kaur for "Raatan Lambiyaan").
-The film also won the Special Jury Award (Feature Film) at the 69th National Film Awards.
+Shershaah led the 67th Filmfare Awards with 19 nominations, including Best Actor (Malhotra) and Best Actress (Advani), and won 7 awards including Best Film, Best Director (Vishnuvardhan), Best Music Director (Tanishk Bagchi, B Praak, Jasleen Royal, Javed-Mohsin and Vikram Montrose), Best Male Playback Singer (Praak for "Mann Bharrya") and Best Female Playback Singer (Asees Kaur for "Raatan Lambiyaan").
+At the 69th National Film Awards, the film won the Special Jury Award (Feature Film) (Vishnuvardhan and Johar).